 Building a great company culture requires positivity in the workplace.
-On a daily basis, you should express gratitude, offer recognition when due, smile often and be optimistic during times of crisis.
-Heck, even offering a casual dress code creates a fun and positive environment and atmosphere.
+On a daily basis, you should express gratitude, offer recognition when due, smile often, and be optimistic during times of crisis.
+Even offering a casual dress code creates a fun and positive environment and atmosphere.
 Employees will engage more when they are accompanied by positive behavior in the workplace.

 Using an employee app, like Connecteam, to send updates to all employees can work wonders.
 In the click of a button, everyone can read messages to celebrate the employee of the month, achievements like exceeding goals or KPIs, positive reviews from clients, and more.
 By socially sending messages, you show employees their value and how much they matter, that social recognition can raise employee engagement in a heartbeat.

 As mentioned in point 6, Connecteam’s employee app makes this easy to do.
 Instantly send surveys on any matter – create your own or choose from a template and watch the answers in real-time so you can start implementing action plans.
-You can also open the Suggestion Box so employees can send their ideas and thoughts whenever they want.
+You can also open the Suggestion Box so employees can send in their ideas, suggestions, and thoughts whenever the need arises.

 Programs and initiatives should be in place so that you are regularly reinforcing the core values that make up your company culture, that’s how you keep it thriving.
 A way to do this is through “peer awards”.
 Have an annual and monthly award that is given to the employee who best exemplifies the core values – they best represent your company culture.
 The award doesn’t have to be something fancy either, it can be a stuffed animal or plastic flower.